Working at Rous

 Are you interested in a fulfilling career with Rous?
 Email recruitment@rous.nsw.gov.au today.

-Regional Water Education Officer: Alex Griffani
+Regional Water Education Officer: Alex

 The Demand Management Team is a division of Rous County Council (Rous) responsible for meeting the complex demands on our region’s water supply.
 The team makes sure the water that reaches your tap is clean and safe to drink.
 They also promote the sustainable use of water while ensuring our region has enough water for the future.

-When speaking with Alex Griffani, it is obvious that she loves her role as Regional Water Education Officer within the Demand Management Team.
+When speaking with Alex, it is obvious that she loves her role as Regional Water Education Officer within the Demand Management Team.
 Alex’s enthusiasm towards her job is infectious and her commitment to maintaining sustainable levels of drinking water can be seen at public events and school visits where she educates students about the regional water systems.

 Read more ...